sudo-self/ytd.py/README.txt

 1. Download the ytd_app.tar.gz file.
 2. Extract the contents using: tar -xzvf ytd_app.tar.gz
-3. Navigate to the extracted directory: cd ytd
+3. open the extracted directory
-4. Run the application:
+4. Double-Click to Run the application
-   ./ytd